How to position your construction company for success

 - What new opportunities exist in the coming five years where we’re best or least equipped to capitalize?

-In assessing these questions, your management team will need to conduct a fair amount of internal and external research.
+To answer these questions, your management team will need to conduct internal and external research.
 This level of planning can be done iteratively in several sessions, as the answers will require thought and research.
 You’ll likely find gaps between top opportunities and current, in-house capabilities as well as gaps between current top competencies and lack of opportunities.

 Best-in-class contractors excel at reinvention because they continually identify where future opportunities will be and redirect their current talent into those areas.
 They also seek out solutions for those areas of opportunity where current talent is light and make the hard decisions to move away from traditional areas of strength that don’t look strong in the future.